Andrew Goss

 Andrew lives in Leicester, in the heart of England, with his partner Claire, a nurse and former aid worker.

-Andrew's dream is that one day the poorest across the southern hemisphere are freed from poverty through greater equality
+His dream is that one day the poorest across the Global South are freed from poverty through

-If you would like to order The Humanitarian, or want
+If you would like to back-order The Humanitarian, or

-to know more about what lies behind the novel,
+want to know more about what lies behind the novels,

 please don't hesitate to drop the author a line.